karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 title: "A practical example of GitOps using Azure DevOps, Azure Container Registry, Helm, Flux and Kubernetes"
 date: 2020-07-29T22:10:21+02:00
 tags: ["azure", "acr", "kubernetes", "gitops", "helm"]
+description: "GitOps is a way of implementing Continuous Deployment.
+The core idea of GitOps is having a Git repository that always contains declarative descriptions of the desired infrastructure, and in this post I'll be building a practical example of GitOps using Azure."
 draft: false
 ---